pramsey/pramsey.github.io/_posts/2007-10-18-meeting-of-tribes.md

 Wow, what a great synthesis of larger FOSS4G philosophies and culture!
 Danny de Vries [absolutely nails it](http://www.intrahealth.org/informatics/2007/10/the-tribes-of-foss4g/), on a whole bunch of topics, including interoperability:

-<blockquote>What makes open-source so different from a corporate system like ESRI is its fundamental interest in building software according to universal standards.
-This in contrast to the strategic interest of any closed, corporate system to somehow make users reliant on their system alone.</blockquote>
+> What makes open-source so different from a corporate system like ESRI is its fundamental interest in building software according to universal standards.
+This in contrast to the strategic interest of any closed, corporate system to somehow make users reliant on their system alone.